walteral/lab05/README.md

 ```

-Next add the correct elements to the body of the html file
+Next add the correct elements that you will be updating to the body of the html file.
+In this example we will be creating a text narrative that will display the number of recorded events in a <p>, a earthquake magnitude chart that will be contained in a <div>, a earthquake depth chart that will be contained in another <div> chart, a area chart displaying the nubmer of earthquakes by day in a <div> and finally a map element.

     <p class = "dc-data-count">Number of Earthquakes</p>
     <h4>Count by Magnitude</h4>